 The news media obviously plays a pivotal role in shaping public perceptions of the conflict, and it goes without saying that effective advocacy on behalf of Israel includes an assessment of the daily stream of news coverage from the region.
 There are some things you can do to become an active participant in this process:

-Newspapers and newsmagazines offer a variety of forums within their pages for news and analysis.
+Newspapers and news magazines offer a variety of forums for news and analysis.
 Breaking news (or “straight news”) stories are usually written on the scene and describe events currently taking place in the region.
 News stories are quite different from columns, editorials, and op-eds, which generally express an opinion or offer a certain viewpoint.
 Understanding this difference is essential.

 Generally, news articles aim to present the story from a balanced perspective, meaning that more than one point of view is represented.
 The professional journalists who report news stories strive to uphold their profession’s standards of accuracy, fairness and balance.
 However, there are times when news reports on Israel may contain inaccuracies or overlook a critical piece of information that is necessary to put the story in context.
 While such oversights are often unintentional, they do merit a response.

-Often you will see op-eds, editorials and columns that are critical of Israel and Israeli leadership.
+Often you will see op-eds, editorials and columns that are critical of Israeli policies and/or leadership.
 The most effective and immediate response is a letter to the editor, and/or a brief comment in the publication’s online comment section (often on the same page as the article itself).
 Tips for submitting an effective letter to the editor are outlined below.

 If you suspect a news story misrepresents facts or contains an error, it is important to review the item carefully and check your facts before drafting a letter to the editor in response.

 National and local Jewish organizations can help you to assess the accuracy of a news story and determine the most appropriate course of action.